victorgarciaesgi/regle/README.md

 # Improvements from Vuelidate

-- 100% type safety
+- 100% type safety and autocompletion
 - [Zod](https://zod.dev/) support
 - Made for Vue 3 and composition API first
-- Collection validation ($each is back without performance issues)
+- Collection validation (`$each` is back)
+- Typed validator metadata
 - Global config
 - Async rules with params
 - Per field options (debounce, lazy...)
 - Easier rule declaration

-# What is not planned or reimplemented differently from Vuelidate
+# What is not planned

 - Nested component validation collection (not possible to infer types)